Indians in Japan: Religion

+Hinduism

+Jainism

 Indians in Japan speak a number of different languages and follow various religions; there is little correlation between religion or language and profession, except in the case of the Jains, many of whom work in the jewellery industry.
 The Jains are generally concentrated around Okachi-machi in Taitō, Tokyo.

-On the whole, Tokyo has fewer religious facilities for Indians than Kobe.
+Sikhism

 There are Sikh gurudwaras in both Kobe and Tokyo; the latter is of more recent provenance, having been founded in 1999 in the basement of an office building.
 Some Sikhs employed as unskilled labourers in small and medium enterprises had to cut their hair short and remove their turbans in violation of the principle of kesh, because their employers are unfamiliar with their customs and do not give them any latitude in their style of dress.
 They consider this as just a temporary adaptation to Japanese society.
 However, this practise is not common among Sikhs in skilled professions such as IT.

 Education

 Indians who send their children to school in Japan generally select English-medium schools.

 The first Indian-specific school, India International School in Japan, was established in 2004 in Tokyo's Koto ward at the initiative of some of the old trading families based in Tokyo and Yokohama.

 The Global Indian International School, a Singapore-based school, has operated a branch in Tokyo since 2006, and plans to open another in Yokohama in 2008.
 They follow the Indian Central Board of Secondary Education curriculum.
-The schools are popular not just among Indian expatriates, but among some Japanese as well, due to a reputation for rigour in mathematics education.
 Other migrants leave their children behind in their native states, either with grandparents or at the boarding schools, in order to avoid interrupting their education.

-Jeevarani "Rani Sanku" Angelina, established the Little Angels International School (now Musashi International School Tokyo), which caters to Japanese students.
+Jeevarani "Rani Sanku" Angelina established the Little Angels International School (now Musashi International School Tokyo), which caters to Japanese students.

+Tourism

+The leading motivations for Indian tourists to Japan are eating Japanese cuisine, sightseeing, shopping, walking around and experiencing Japanese culture and history.
+March 2024 marked the highest ever number yet of inbound tourists from India to Japan.